alphasights/tech-assessments/README.md

 and any frameworks you are familiar with to complete the assessment.
 We are focusing on your idea and your code quality, hence will not make judgments on which technologies you choose.
 All the data you will need in this assessment will be provided to you as **.csv** files.

 When you are done, please return the task by email.
-We expect to receive your response within 3 days after you received this assessment.
+We expect to receive your response within 5 days after you receive this assessment.

 *Note: We expect you to do this assessment by yourself without other people's help.
 We ask you to keep this assessment private and not to share it with others.
 All data provided are fake and used only for this assessment.*